SarthakVerma18/Intern-Guidance/GS_Software.md

+$Test Shortlist
-Test Shortlist - Everyone who applied got shortlist for the test (open to all departments), I dont think there was any CGPA cutoff.
+Everyone who applied got shortlist for the test (open to all departments), I dont think there was any CGPA cutoff.

 Test - The test was one hour long, and had 3 math questions, 3 coding questions, one hr question where you had to give an essay answer, 5-6 questions on CS fundamentals (Implementation of data structures, OOPS etc).
 The difficulty of the test wasnt too hard, but time was very less, so speed was important.